-LTM: Last Twelve months is also titled as trailing or rolling twelve months (TTM).
-It accounts for the company’s financial performance by going through the financial ratios such as debt to equity, returns on equity and so on.
-LTM assesses the performance of the company for immediately preceding 12 months.
-In order words, LTM acts as a mirror where the company can see its most recent performance and enables the company to make strategies for the future.
-It showcases the whole past year performance, rather than quarterly or half-yearly that can adjust with the yearly attainments.
-Though 12 months is a short span of time, yet it illustrates the latest performance of the company.
+LTM (Last Twelve months) is also titled trailing or rolling twelve months (TTM).
+It accounts for the company’s financial performance by going through the financial ratios such as debt to equity, returns on equity, etc. LTM assesses the performance of the company for the immediately preceding 12 months.
+In order words, LTM acts as a mirror where the company can see its most recent performance.
+And enables the company to make strategies for the future.
+It showcases the whole past year’s performance, rather than quarterly or half-yearly, which can adjust with the yearly attainments.
+Though 12 months is a short span of time, it illustrates the company’s latest performance.
 For example, The LTM revenue of the company for the month of August entails the revenue from September previous year till August this year.

-Depending on various economic and social parameters like climatic impact, conflict among union and others there might be uncertainties, which could possibly have an impact on the company’s performance.
-Therefore, LTM draws a reliable conclusion and average out the impact of such parameters.
-For example, The balance sheet of the company remains unaffected by any of such parameters, as it is framed at a static time and date.
+Depending on various economic and social parameters like climatic impact, conflict among unions, and others, there might be uncertainties, which could possibly have an impact on the company’s performance.
+Therefore, LTM draws a reliable conclusion and averages out the impact of such parameters.
+For example, the company’s balance sheet remains unaffected by any of such parameters, as it is framed at a static time and date.

 How to Calculate LTM Revenue?

-Analysts use LTM revenue to evaluate the value of the firm or to rate it like neutral, below average and so on.
-Evaluation classifies the potential growth of the company and compares it with the peers.
-Furthermore, to gauge the latest trend of a company, the company’s previous 12 months performance is compared with the performance of the peer companies.
+Analysts use LTM revenue to evaluate the firm’s value or rate it as neutral, below average, etc. Evaluation classifies the company’s potential growth and compares it with its peers.
+Furthermore, to gauge the latest trend of a company, the company’s previous 12 months’ performance is compared with the performance of the peer companies.
 To ascertain the company’s financial ratio, LTM assesses the latest trend.
 For a US-based company, LTM figures are calculated by the company’s 10-K and 10-Q reports.